ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/developer-resources/content-api/content-api.md

 ### Count entries

 Returns the count of entries matching the query filters.
-You can read more about parameters [here](#api-parameters).
+You can read more about parameters [这里](#api-parameters).

 :::: tabs